 The study found that total isoflavone intake, daidzein intake and genistein intake may be associated with a reduced risk of endometrial cancer.
 However, the study found no significant association between increased intake of legumes and the risk of endometrial cancer.

 Different population based studies indicate that consumption of protein and fiber rich foods such as legumes or pulses including peas, beans and lentils may be associated with a reduced risk of specific cancers such as breast, colorectal and prostate cancer.
-However, a population based study found that higher intake of leguminous foods such as peas and beans may not reduce the risk of endometrial cancer.
+However, a population based study found that higher intake of leguminous foods such as peas, beans and lentils may not reduce the risk of endometrial cancer.